How to See Which Google Ads Your Competitors Are Running

 You might also consider using a VPN or browsing from a public WiFi network.
 It's rare, but it's possible for someone to exclude an IP address from Google ads, and I've seen some people suggest excluding the IPs of known competitor business buildings, specifically so that they can't perform competitive analysis, and so they can't eat up your ads budget somehow.

-Block Competitor Clicks on Your Google Ads
+Block Competitor Clicks On Your Google Ads

 Another tip, especially if you're using the plain old Google search method, is to do your research near the start of the month.
 I would say somewhere between the 5th and 15th of the month is ideal.
 If you do it too soon, you may be researching before your competitors have their PPC spooled up for the month.
 Conversely, if you wait too late, they may have burned through all of their budget already.
 Now, that still can be relevant information – and seeing exactly when in a month your competitors drop out can be valuable information – but that's for second-order research, not primary research.